Mary McLeod Bethune: Legacy and honors

 I leave you to love.
 I leave you to hope.
 I leave you the challenge of developing confidence in one another.
 I leave you a thirst for education.
-I leave you a respect for the use of power.
-I leave your faith.
+I leave you a respect for the uses of power.
+I leave you faith.
 I leave you racial dignity.
 I leave you a desire to live harmoniously with your fellow men.
-I leave you a responsibility to our young people.
+I leave you, finally, a responsibility to our young people.In 1976, a portrait of Bethune, painted by artist Simmie Knox, was unveiled in the South Carolina House of Representatives. as part of a day of events observing the United States Bicentennial.
+Speakers during the day of events included Dorothy Height, President of the National Council of Negro Women; Governor James B. Edwards, Senate president pro tempore Marion Gressette; House Speaker Rex Carter, Commissioner of the South Carolina Human Affairs Commission Jim Clyburn and National Council of Negro Women event Co-Chair Alma W. Byrd.

 In 1985, the U.S. Postal Service issued a stamp in Bethune's honor.
-In 1989 Ebony magazine listed her as one of "50 Most Important Figures in Black American History."
-In 1999, Ebony included her as one of the "100 Most Fascinating Black Women of the 20th century."
+In 1989, Ebony magazine listed her as one of "50 Most Important Figures in Black American History".
+In 1999, Ebony included her as one of the "100 Most Fascinating Black Women of the 20th century".
 In 1991, the International Astronomical Union named a crater on planet Venus in her honor.

 In 1994, the National Park Service acquired Bethune's last residence, the NACW Council House at 1318 Vermont Avenue.
 The former headquarters was designated as the Mary McLeod Bethune Council House National Historic Site.

 Schools have been named in her honor in Los Angeles, Chicago, San Diego, Dallas, Phoenix, Palm Beach, Florida, Moreno Valley, California, Minneapolis, Ft.
 Lauderdale, Atlanta, Philadelphia, Folkston and College Park, Georgia, New Orleans, Rochester, New York, Cleveland, South Boston, Virginia, Jacksonville, Florida, and Milwaukee, Wisconsin.

 In 2002, scholar Molefi Kete Asante listed Bethune on his list of 100 Greatest African Americans.

-In 2004, Bethune-Cookman University celebrated its hundredth anniversary from its founding as a primary school.
-The former 2nd Avenue on one side of the university was renamed Mary McLeod Bethune Boulevard.
-The university's website says, "the vision of the founder remains in full view over one-hundred years later.
-The institution prevails in order that others might improve their heads, hearts, and hands."
-The university's vice president recalled her legacy: "During Mrs. Bethune's time, this was the only place in the city of Daytona Beach where Whites and Blacks could sit in the same room and enjoy what she called 'gems from students'—their recitations and songs.
-This is a person who was able to bring Black people and White together."

-An historical marker in Mayesville, Sumter County, South Carolina, commemorates her birthplace.

 The Legislature of Florida in 2018 designated her as the subject of one of Florida's two statues in the National Statuary Hall Collection, replacing Confederate General Edmund Kirby Smith.
+The statue of Mary McLeod Bethune was unveiled on July 13, 2022, in the United States Capitol, making her the first Black American represented in the National Statuary Hall Collection.
+A bronze copy of the marble statue was completed by the same artist, Nilda Comas, and erected in Daytona Beach's riverfront park beside the News-Journal Center August 18, 2022.

-The Mary McLeod Bethune Scholarship Program, for Floridian students wishing to attend historically black colleges and universities within the state, is named in her honor.
+The Mary McLeod Bethune Scholarship Program, for Floridian students wishing to attend historically Black colleges and universities within the state, is named in her honor.

-A statue of Bethune in Jersey City, New Jersey was dedicated in 2021 in a namesake park across the street from the Mary McLeod Bethune Life Center.
+A statue of Bethune in Jersey City, New Jersey, was dedicated in 2021 in a namesake park across the street from the Mary McLeod Bethune Life Center.

-A statue of Mary McLeod Bethune was unveiled on July 13, 2022 in the United States Capitol, making her the first black American represented in the National Statuary Hall Collection.